Simple generators of rational function fields: Implementation and performance

 \subsection{Comparison with other methods for computing \grobner{} bases}

-{While computing the full \grobner{} basis with rational function coefficients is not the main focus of the present paper, \Cref{alg:gb} allows doing this.} {Therefore, i}t may be interesting to compare this interpolation-based algorithm with other available methods.
+While computing the full \grobner{} basis with rational function coefficients is not the main focus of the present paper, \Cref{alg:gb} allows doing this.
+Therefore, it may be interesting to compare this interpolation-based algorithm with other available methods.

 We will be computing \grobner{} bases of ideals in $\QQ(\bx)[\by]$ in degrevlex ordering using the following methods: \begin{enumerate} \item The F4 algorithm applied directly in $\mathbb{Q}(\bx)[\by]$.
 We use the implementation in \code{Groebner.jl}~\cite{groebnerjl2023}, which is generic and has no special optimizations in this case. \item The F4 algorithm applied in the flat ring $\mathbb{Q}[\bx,\by]$ with a suitable monomial order $<_{\bx,\by}$.
 For $i=1,2$ for monomials $\bx^{\balpha_i}\by^{\bbeta_i}$ with $\balpha_i \in \Zplus^{n}$ and $\bbeta_i \in \Zplus^{t}$, we have: $\bx^{\balpha_1}\by^{\bbeta_1} <_{\bx,\by} \bx^{\balpha_2}\by^{\bbeta_2}$ if $\by^{\bbeta_1} <_{\operatorname{drl}} \by^{\bbeta_2}$ or $\by^{\bbeta_1} = \by^{\bbeta_2}$ and $\bx^{\balpha_1} <_{\operatorname{drl}} \bx^{\balpha_2}$, where $<_{\operatorname{drl}}$ denotes the degrevlex monomial ordering.
 We use the implementation in \code{Groebner.jl}, which homogenizes the input generators in this case. \item The slimgb algorithm~\cite{slimgb} applied directly in $\mathbb{Q}(\bx)[\by]$.
 We use the implementation in Singular. \item The ffmodStd algorithm~\cite{Boku2016,ffmodstd} implemented in Singular.
 This is an interpolation-based algorithm similar to~\Cref{alg:gb}. ffmodStd reconstructs intermediate results to the rationals and performs interpolation over the rationals using the Cuyt-Lee's algorithm~\cite{cuyt-lee}, while we carry out all computations (including interpolation) modulo a prime and reconstruct to the rationals only at the end. ffmodStd uses the built-in modStd command~\cite{modstd} for computing \grobner{} bases in $\QQ[\by]$ and does not use \grobner{} tracing. \item \Cref{alg:gb}, which we use to compute the full \grobner{} basis. \end{enumerate}